pewsplosions/comicalibre/readme.md

 #### Assumptions
 This plugin, in its default state, assumes certain custom columns have been created in Calibre.
 For it to work properly these need to be there.
 (If you don't like the setup, see #Changes below.)

+Note: The ampersand separated columns can be found by choosing comma separated and check the contains names box.

 <u>Column List</u><br />
 1. Characters with lookup characters - Ampersand separated text, shown in the Tag browser.
 2. Creators with lookup creators - Ampersand separated text, shown in the Tag browser.